Learning - Students Online @ BTC

 Online courses are 100% available on the web.
 In online courses, students use the internet and technology to connect with instructors and classmates and to complete all coursework.
 Most of BTC's online courses are offered through Canvas, BTC's Learning Management System (LMS).
 Some online courses require students to come to campus for meetings or exams, so be sure to check the requirements for the course when you register.

-Hybrid courses are a mixture of online and face-to-face teaching and learning.
+Hybrid courses are a mixture of online and face-to-face teaching and learning, where at least 20% of instruction takes place online.
 The amount of online work depends on the course, so be sure to check the course description when you register.

 Web-Enhanced courses are face-to-face classes that meet like a traditional class, but some components of the class are available online.